Privacy Policy

 Opt-Out

-We comply with the General Data Protection Regulation (GDPR) along with the email marketing service provider we use to collect your data, ensuring your rights and privacy are respected.
+We comply with the CAN-SPAM Act of 2003, ensuring that we do not send misleading or spam-related content.
+We also adhere to the General Data Protection Regulation (GDPR) along with our email service provider, Flodesk, to ensure your rights and privacy are protected.

 GDPR Visitor Rights (for EU and UK Customers and visitors)